puffinrocks/puffin/README.md

     127.0.1.1 wordpress.<your-login>.localhost

 Each line corresponds to an application, add more if you want to try more applications if needed.

+### Deploying on a server

+If you can't use docker directly on your system or would like to deploy Puffin on a remote server, you can use Docker Machine.

+For example to create a Boot2Docker virtual machine:

+	docker-machine create -d virtualbox dev
+	eval "$(docker-machine env dev)"

+After that you should be able to start Puffin using docker.
+Keep in mind that you'll need to use IP address of the machine to access it, instead of locahost.

+### Single-user deployment

+To deploy Puffin for a single user, you can use an alternative Docker Compose file:

+    docker-compose -f docker-compose-single.yml up -d

+There is no email configured and there is no registration required.
+If you want to run it on a remote server, make sure to change the default password.

 ## Configuration